vatesfr/xen-orchestra/docs/docs/troubleshooting.md

 ## User login

-If you're having trouble logging in, look into the `xo-server` logs.
+If you're having trouble logging in, look into `xo-server`'s logs.

 For more information, refer to the [Logs](#logs) section on this page.